sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 ## **Task**

-- Проведи исследование имеющихся данных и попробуй спрогнозировать просрочку по контрагенту, предложи, как обогатить модель иными данными;
 - Data analysis of given data, contractor debt prediction, feature generation;
-- На выходе – понятный как для аналитика, так и для бизнес-пользователя Jupyter Notebook с подробным Exploratory Data Analysis (EDA) и воспроизводимым кодом решения, предобработки, моделирования, а также выводами;
 - As result: understandable for the analyst, for the business owner Jupyter Notebook with detailed Exploratory Data Analysis (EDA) and reproductible code of EDA, feature generation, ML, outputs;